Roberto Alvarado: Youth

+2018: Toulon Tournament

 Alvarado was part of the roster that participated at the 2018 Toulon Tournament, where he was the second highest scorer in the tournament with 3 goals, scoring once in the group stage matches against Qatar and China and in the final against England where Mexico lost 2–1.
-He was called up yet again ahead of the 2018 Central American and Caribbean Games, but Cruz Azul refused to release him for the tournament.
+He was called up yet again ahead of the 2018 Central American and Caribbean Games; however, Cruz Azul refused to release him for the tournament.

+2021: Olympic Qualifying Championship and Summer Olympics

 Alvarado participated at the 2020 CONCACAF Olympic Qualifying Championship, appearing in all five matches, where Mexico won the competition.
 He was subsequently called up to participate in the 2020 Summer Olympics.
 Alvarado won the bronze medal with the Olympic team.

 Senior

+2018–19: Beginnings and first CONCACAF Gold Cup

-On 29 August 2018, Alvarado received his first call-up to the senior national team for the friendly matches against Uruguay and the United States.
-He made his debut on 7 September, coming on as a second-half substitute for Alan Pulido in their 4–1 loss to Uruguay in Houston.
+On 29 August 2018, Alvarado received his first call-up to the senior national team for a pair of friendly matches against Uruguay and the United States.
+He made his debut on 7 September, coming on as a second-half substitute for Alan Pulido in a 4–1 loss to Uruguay in Houston.

 In May 2019, Alvarado was included in Tata Martino's preliminary roster for the 2019 CONCACAF Gold Cup.
-The following month, on 5 June 2019, Alvarado scored his first international goal in a 3–1 friendly victory against Venezuela.
-The following day, he was included in the final list for Gold Cup tournament.
-He would go on to appear in all matches of the tournament, helping Mexico win the final against rivals the United States.
+On 5 June 2019, he scored his first international goal in a 3–1 friendly victory against Venezuela at the Mercedes-Benz Stadium in Atlanta.
+The following day, Alvarado was included in the final squad for 2019 CONCACAF Gold Cup.
+He netted the opening goal in Mexico's 3–1 group stage win against Canada, scoring off of a rebound after a Raúl Jiménez shot was saved by Milan Borjan.
+Alvarado went on to appear in all matches of the tournament, helping Mexico win the final against rivals the United States.

+2022: First FIFA World Cup

 In October 2022, Alvarado was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.